-The Gynecomastia procedure (or Gynaecomastia procedure), commonly referred to as male chest reduction surgery, is a procedure in which the fat and in some cases breast tissue in the male chest area is broken down and removed.
+The Gynecomastia surgery (or man boobs surgery), commonly referred to as male chest reduction surgery, is a procedure in which the fat and in some cases breast tissue in the male chest area is broken down and removed.

 During puberty most teenage boys will develop fatty tissue around the chest or breast area, which for the majority of people usually subsides naturally within a year or so.
 For the remaining men, it can remain with them for the rest of their adult lives.
 This is described as gynecomastia, which derives from the Greek word for “woman” (gyne) and “breast” (mastos), essentially meaning female breasts.
 The official term gynecomastia is widely used by doctors and medical professionals, but the condition is also commonly referred to as man boobs.
 The severity of the condition varies with each individual.

 Male breast reduction (or man boob reduction) is carried out through a small incision to break up the fat beneath the skin.
 The fat is then removed by a syringe or vacuum pump.
 Depending on the extent of the fatty tissue, the surgeon may want to remove any excess breast tissue which can be done at the same time as liposuction.